Executive Director, Chehalis Foundation

 One of the original Chehalis Foundation members, J.’s Foundation work focuses on the board’s Educational Excellence efforts.

-J. and his wife, Ann, have three daughters.
+J. and his wife, Ann, have three daughter.

 Design Supervisor, Braun NW